Seán O'Gorman: Minor, under-21 and junior

 O'Gorman first played for Cork as a member of the minor team on 10 July 1977.
-He was at full-forward and scored five points in Cork's narrow 2-8 to 2-7 defeat of Limerick.
+He was at full-forward and scored five points in Cork's narrow 2–8 to 2–7 defeat of Limerick.
 It was his first Munster medal.
 Kilkenny provided the opposition in the subsequent All-Ireland decider on 4 September 1977.
-A late point by Pat Hartnett secured a 3-11 to 4-8 draw.
-The replay on 9 October 1977 was also a close affair, however, Cork lost out by 1-8 to 0-9.
+A late point by Pat Hartnett secured a 3–11 to 4–8 draw.
+The replay on 9 October 1977 was also a close affair, however, Cork lost out by 1–8 to 0–9.

-Cork retained the provincial title in 1978, with O'Gorman winning a second Munster medal following a narrow 1-14 to 3-6 defeat of Tipperary.
+Cork retained the provincial title in 1978, with O'Gorman winning a second Munster medal following a narrow 1–14 to 3–6 defeat of Tipperary.
 For the second year in succession Kilkenny provided the opposition in the All-Ireland decider on 3 September 1978.
-O'Gorman bagged 1-1 in that game and collected an All-Ireland Minor Hurling Championship medal following a 1-15 to 1-8 victory.
+O'Gorman bagged 1–1 in that game and collected an All-Ireland Minor Hurling Championship medal following a 1–15 to 1–8 victory.

-O'Gorman subsequently joined the Cork under-21 team, however, his three-year tenure ended without success.
+O'Gorman subsequently joined the Cork under-21 team, playing at that grade for three years.

 By 1983 O'Gorman had joined the Cork junior team.
 After missing out on the provincial campaign he was at full-forward for the All-Ireland decider against Galway on 25 September 1983.
-A 3014 to 2-15 victory gave O'Gorman an All-Ireland medal.
+A 3014 to 2–15 victory gave O'Gorman an All-Ireland medal.

 Senior

 O'Gorman made his senior debut with Cork in a National Hurling League defeat by Tipperary on 18 November 1979.
 He was a regular in the league over the next few years and was added to the championship panel in 1982.
 He was a Munster medallist as a non-playing substitute that year, however, Cork were subsequently defeated by Kilkenny in the All-Ireland decider.

 As an unused substitute once again in 1983, O'Gorman added a second Munster medal to his collection following a defeat of Waterford, however, Cork were once again defeated by Kilkenny in the All-Ireland final.

 O'Gorman was a member of the extended panel once again in 1984.
-He was at left wing-back on the Cork team that defeated Laois by 2-21 to 1-9 to take the special Centenary Cup.
+He was at left wing-back on the Cork team that defeated Laois by 2–21 to 1–9 to take the special Centenary Cup.
 He was confined to the substitutes' bench again for the championship campaign.
 He won a third successive Munster medal as a non-playing substitute following a defeat of Tipperary in a classic provincial decider.
 O'Gorman failed to make the match day panel for Cork's subsequent All-Ireland final defeat of Offaly.

 In 1985 O'Gorman added a fourth successive Munster medal as a non-playing substitute to his collection as Cork defeated Tipperary by 4–17 to 4–11 in the provincial decider once again.

-After being dropped from the panel in 1986, O'Gorman made his championship debut on 28 June 1987 in a 3-14 to 0-10 Munster semi-final replay defeat of Limerick.
+After being dropped from the panel in 1986, O'Gorman made his championship debut on 28 June 1987 in a 3–14 to 0-10 Munster semi-final replay defeat of Limerick.